dgeorg42/OpenCV-Video-Processing-Example/README.md

 # OpenCV Video Processing Example
 ## Introduction
-This is a simple example of using the OpenCV library to extract frames from one or more video files.
-While it can be run on a local machine, the primary intention is to run it in a Docker container as part of a simple Pachyderm pipeline tutorial.
+This project contains a simple Python module that uses the OpenCV library to extract frames from one or more video files.
+While the Python code can be run on a local machine, the primary intention is to run it in a Docker container as part of a simple Pachyderm pipeline tutorial.
 Included in this repo are the following files:

 * **extract\_video_frames.py** - The Python module which does the actual work;
 * **Dockerfile** - The file used to build the Docker container image;